hemantksingh/messup-learn/Distributed Systems/Synchronous Messaging.md

 ## GraphQL

 GraphQL is a [query language for your API](https://graphql.org/learn/), and a server-side runtime for executing queries using a type system you define for your data.
+With GraphQL, you model your business domain as a graph  by defining a schema; within your schema, you define different types of nodes and how they connect/relate to one another.
+This allows you to do open querying, craft the kinds of data queries especially against large datasets e.g. Facebook graph or even the LinkedIn graph that Microsoft has.
+GraphQL is a natural extension of being able to look at these very complex models from a simple web call.
+Not that trivial to set up, but it certainly is much more useful than trying to invent your own query language and strap it on top of REST.

 GraphQL is [typically served over HTTP](https://graphql.org/learn/serving-over-http/) via a single endpoint which expresses the full set of capabilities of the service.
 This is in contrast to REST APIs which expose a suite of URLs each of which expose a single resource.
 HTTP is commonly associated with REST, which used "resources" as its core concept.
 In contrast, GraphQL's conceptual model is an entity graph.
 As a result, entities in GraphQL are not identified by URLs.
 Instead, a GraphQL server operates on a single URL/endpoint, usually `/graphql`, and all GraphQL requests for a given service should be directed at this endpoint.
 Your GraphQL HTTP server should handle the HTTP GET and POST methods.